arnaumarin/arnaumarin/README.md

 ### What I'm Up To
 - Pushing the boundaries of neuroscience & AI
 - Building agentic AI systems for (neuro)Science
-- Always exploring new interdisciplinary projects in the BCI space
+- Always exploring new interdisciplinary projects in the neural networks space

 ---